eclipse-cyclonedds/cyclonedds/docs/manual/config/reliable_communication.rst

 on the Writer.
 If a packet is lost, the Reader ignores the samples contained in the lost packet and continue with the next one.

-When using *reliable* communication, the Writer maintains a copy of the sample in the Writer History Cache (or *WHC*) of the DDSI Writer.
+When using *reliable* communication, the Writer maintains a copy of the sample in the Writer History Cache (WHC) of the DDSI Writer.
 If a Reader detects that there are lost packets, the Reader can request a re-transmission of the sample.
 To ensure that all Readers learn of new samples in the WHC, the DDSI Writer periodically sends *Heartbeats* to its Readers.
 If all matched Readers have acknowledged all samples in the WHC, the DDSI Writer can